Southern Nevada Health District reports season’s first West Nile case

 - Apply an insect repellent containing DEET (N, N-diethyl-meta-toluamide) according to manufacturer’s directions.
 Repellents containing picaridin and oil of lemon eucalyptus also have some efficacy.
 However, DEET is the best-studied and most-effective repellant available.

 - Wear pants and long-sleeved shirts, when outdoors.

 - Avoid spending time outside when mosquitoes are most active, notably at dusk (the first two hours after sunset) and dawn.

 - Eliminate areas of standing water, including bird baths, un-maintained swimming pools and sprinkler runoff, which support mosquito breeding.

 The health district’s mosquito surveillance program generally begins in spring and continues through the end of September.
 Environmental health specialists routinely survey and treat known breeding sources for mosquitoes and trap them for identification and testing for West Nile virus, Western equine encephalitis and St. Louis encephalitis.

-In 2006, Nevada had a total of 123 human cases of West Nile virus, including one death.
-Three Clark County residents contracted the illness last year, all of whom contracted it while traveling outside of the area.
+In 2007, Nevada had a total of 12 human cases of West Nile virus.
 For more information or to report mosquitoes, “green” swimming pools or stagnant water sources, visit the health district website at www.SouthernNevadaHealthDistrict.org or call the mosquito control hotline, (702) 759-1220.

 Visit the Media Contacts webpage for media related inquiries.